 Other Winners & Records

-Interestingly, there have only ever been 7 other winners than Taylor at the Matchplay, which include Gary Anderson, Michael van Gerwen, Rod Harrington, James Wade, Larry Butler, Peter Evison and Colin Lloyd.
-To put some perspective on Taylor’s dominance in his 16 wins, the next best is that of van Gerwen and Harrington, who have 2 wins each.
+Interestingly, there have only ever been 11 other winners than Taylor at the Matchplay, they include Gary Anderson, Michael van Gerwen, Rod Harrington, James Wade, Larry Butler, Peter Evison and Colin Lloyd.
+To put some perspective on Taylor’s dominance in his 16 wins, the next best is that of van Gerwen who has three wins, followed by Harrington who has two wins.
+The other nine players have a single win each.

-The Matchplay has created a number of 9 dart finishes, with 7 in total.
+The Matchplay has created a number of 9-dart finishes, with eight in total.
 Phil Taylor hit the first one in 2002, which was also the first to be shown live on UK TV.
-The others are Raymond van Barneveld in 2010, John Part in 2011, Michael van Gerwen in 2012, Wes Newton in 2012, Phil Taylor again in 2014 and Gary Anderson in 2018.
+The others are Raymond van Barneveld in 2010, John Part in 2011, Michael van Gerwen in 2012, Wes Newton in 2012, Phil Taylor again in 2014, Gary Anderson in 2018 and Gerwyn Price in 2022.

 As you can imagine, it’s Taylor who makes all the headline again when it comes to the highest averages.
 His highest and the tournaments highest came in 2010 in a Last 32 game between Barrie Bates, scoring a 114.99 average winning the match 10-6.
 Taylor was also the only person to average over 100 in all in his games en route to victory in 2010, which he repeated in 2011 and again in 2013.